 This MD&A contains forward-looking information and forward-looking statements, within the meaning of applicable Canadian securities legislation, (collectively, "forward-looking statements"), that involve numerous risks and uncertainties.
 The Company continually seeks to minimize its exposure to business risks, but by the nature of its business and exploration activities and size, will always have some risk.
 These risks are not always quantifiable due to their uncertain nature.
 Should one or more of these risks and uncertainties, including those described under the headings "Risks and Uncertainties" and "Cautionary Notes Regarding Forward-Looking Statements" materialize, or should underlying assumptions prove incorrect, then actual results may vary materially from those expressed or implied in forward-looking statements.
-The effective date of this report is May 26, 2021.
+The effective date of this report is August 27, 2021.

-The scientific and technical information contained in this MD&A has been reviewed and approved by the Company's Chief Operating Officer, Greg Matheson, P.Geo., a Qualified Person as defined by National Instrument 43-101-Standards of Disclosure for Mineral Projects ("NI 43-101").
-The scientific and technical information in this MD&A relating to the Queensway Project is derived from, and in some instances is a direct extract from, and is based on the assumptions, qualifications and procedures set out in, the report entitled "Technical Report on the Queensway Gold Project, Newfoundland, Canada" with an effective date of April 15, 2020, prepared in accordance with NI 43-101 (the "Queensway Technical Report").
+The technical content disclosed in this MD&A was reviewed and approved by Greg Matheson, P. Geo., Chief Operating Officer, and a Qualified Person as defined under National Instrument 43-101.
+Mr. Matheson consents to the publication of this MD&A, by NFG.
+The scientific and technical information in this MD&A relating to the Queensway Project is derived from, and in some instances is a direct extract from, and is based on the assumptions, qualifications and procedures set out in, the report entitled "43-101 Technical Report for the Queensway Project, Newfoundland, Canada" with an effective date of May 27, 2021, prepared in accordance with NI 43-101 (the "Queensway Technical Report").
 Reference should be made to the full text of the Queensway Technical Report, which is available for review under the Company's profile on SEDAR at www.sedar.com.